Threat Gets A Vote: Applying a Threat-Based Approach to Security Testing¶

 Is the threat really included in security planning?¶

-Unfortunately, the threat is often excluded from security design.
-This leads to organizations mitigating or accepting risks they may not fully understand from traditional security tests or audits.
+Unfortunately, the threat or threat perspective is often excluded from security design.
+This omission can lead to the mitigation or acceptance of risks not fully understood or revealed from traditional security testing and auditing.
 This can lead to a serious false sense of security.
 A real threat knows this and uses it to their advantage.

 Consider the following.
 Does a threat know a target has a robust security program?
 Do threats perform actions that will trigger an alert or get them caught?
 Are threats still successful?
 If so, why are threats able to successfully achieve their goals and negatively impact an organization that has a comprehensive security program?
 To understand this, we need to know what we are defending against.